-the Board means the Accountancy and Actuarial Discipline Board established under the articles of association of the AADB or the equivalent Board of any other body which takes over the functions of the AADB.
+the Board means the Accountancy and Actuarial Discipline Board established under the articles of association of the AADB.

 Convener means the person, appointed to that office by the Nominations Committee of the FRC, who shall be responsible for the appointment of Tribunals under this Scheme and for the appointment of the person for the purposes of paragraph 8(4).